twixuss/tlang/README.md

 foo :: (a: ..Int) {...}
 bar :: (b: ..Int) => foo(..b)
 ```
-You might think that this is redundant, because you just passing a span to a function that accepts the same span, and you will be right in that case.
-This will not work with `Any`.
+You might think that `..` in `..b` is redundant, because you just passing a span to a function
+that accepts the same span, and you will be right in that case.
+This will not work with `Any` though.
 Consider this example:
 ```java
 foo :: (a: ..Any) {...}
 bar1 :: (b: ..Any) => foo(..b)